|Such an innocent little butter bell.|

 Take a breath, girl.
 Take a breath.

 When I wed Prince Charming, I did not expect so many of our conversations to involve physics/chemistry/mathematics assertions and counterarguments.
-Although I’m not altogether helpless in those subjects, the electrical engineer has an enormous advantage over this English-psychology-education major.
+The electrical engineer has an enormous advantage over this English-psychology-education major.
 And he knows it.

 God in Heaven, how did the two of us ever even find each other, much less marry?